mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 });
 ~~~

-Now when you visit <http://localhost:4200/posts> you'll get several errors (make sure to have your browser's JavaScript console open to see it), the first being:
+Now when you visit <http://localhost:4200/posts> you'll get several errors (make sure to have your browser's JavaScript console open when you load the page to see them), the first being:

 ~~~
 GET http://localhost:4200/posts 404 (Not Found)